Take imidapril once daily, about 15 minutes before a meal.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Tanatril® 5, 10 and 20 mg tablets; Mitsubishi Tanabe Pharma Europe Ltd., The electronic Medicines Compendium.
-Dated April 2016.
+Manufacturer's PIL, Tanatril® 5, 10 and 20 mg tablets; Northumbria Pharma Ltd, The electronic Medicines Compendium.
+Dated August 2021.